Azure/enterprise-azure-policy-as-code/Docs/cloud-adoption-framework.md

     }
 ```

-If my top level management group had an ID of contoso I and my PAC environments specified a production environment I would need to update the block as below.
+If your top level management group had an ID of contoso and my PAC environments specified a production environment you would need to update the block as below.

 ```json
 {